When Do Babies Start Talking?

 • Repeat words to make them stick.
 Using the same word several times in different sentences can make it easier for your child to remember.
 Here’s an example: ‘Do you want to wear a hat?’
 ‘What about this yellow hat?’
 ‘Wow, that pretty hat really suits you!’

 • Ask where things are.
-Ask your child to point to his or her nose, foot, ears etc. – or other things around the house – using sentences that start with ‘Where’s your...’ or ‘Where’s the...’
+Ask your child to point to their nose, foot, ears etc. – or other things around the house – using sentences that start with ‘Where’s your...’ or ‘Where’s the...’

 • Help with sentence building.
 Babies usually start putting words together to make sentences sometime around 2 years of age.
 You can help this along by filling in the gaps: If your child says an incomplete sentence like ‘eat toast’, say something like: ‘That’s right, we are eating toast’.